RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 Author(s) initials.
 Family name(s), or name of organisation/company, *Title of Book*, ed. (edition, except the first).
 Place of Publication City, abbrev.
 U.S. State (if applicable), Country: Publisher, Year of Publication.

-> {.ieee-refs}[2] &nbsp; Commonwealth Scientific and Industrial Research Organisation Division of Entomology, *The Insects of Australia: A Textbook for Students and Research Workers*, 2nd ed.
+> {.ieee-refs}[2] &nbsp;&nbsp; Commonwealth Scientific and Industrial Research Organisation Division of Entomology, *The Insects of Australia: A Textbook for Students and Research Workers*, 2nd ed.
 Carlton South, Australia: Melbourne University Press, 1991. {/.ieee-refs}

 ###### end-subtype-content